FranGarcia94/Weather-Python/WTTR/README.md

 |---------|--------------|---------------|---------------------|--------------|------------|------------|--------------------|
 | Paris   | 21 ºC        | Clear         | 05:55 AM - 09:56 PM | 9 km/h       | 60 %       | 6/10       | 08:56 PM           |

-This is just an example to visualize the data, however, we can use each of the isolated data for different functions.
+This is just an example to visualize the data of Paris, however, we can use each of the isolated data for different functions.